HolgerJanz/FastAssembler/README.md

 - condense info output

+- remove option B, always print error line, rename option A to L, and introduce option S for summary, e.g. count of labels and blocks

 - update copyright message

 - add XEDIT by FJC (thanx for the permission), now it is a complete development package